 Our organized ride every Monday is a mulit-class ride for all levels of experience road cyclists, and starts at 9 AM.
 The location alternates between the Fernandina Beach marina parking lot, and the Yulee Winn Dixie parking lot.
 The Monday rides have a TBA (to be announced) starting point and distance.

 Our organized ride every Tuesday is for more experienced road cyclists, starting at 9:00 AM at SuperCorsa Cycles, located at 4925 First Coast Highway (next to Baxters Restaurant), Fernandina Beach, FL.
-We ride south to Mayport, catching the 10:45 AM Ferry ($1 fare each way) and then ride a short distance Safe Harbor Sea Food Market and Restaurant for an early lunch.
-This ride totals about 40 miles with the optional Ribault Club loop on the way back after lunch.
+We ride south to Mayport and back.
+We occasionally catch the 10:45 AM Ferry ($1 fare each way - https://ferry.jtafla.com/ ) and then ride a short distance Safe Harbor Sea Food Market and Restaurant for an early lunch (depending on group interest).
+This ride totals about 40 miles with the optional Ribault Club loop or Sisters Creek bridge loop along the way.
 Also optional is riding on the completed portions of the Timucuan Trail on the return trip.

 Our organized regular Wednesday ride starts at 10 AM (9 AM during the summer) featuring the Amelia Island Trail and is an S ride that leaves the north trail head kiosk in Peters Point Beachfront Park (1974 S. Fletcher Av., Fernandina Beach, 32034) and travels across the George Crady Bridge Fishing Pier State Park.
 The ride is mostly on scenic paved trail and some lightly-traveled roads and is intended to encourage beginning and recreational riders on all types of bicycles in a safe group environment.
 This is a recreational paced ride of 9-10 MPH maximum where all riders stay together and no one is left behind.
 Please note that the trail rules, per county ordinance, now allow all e-bikes, and sets a 10 MPH speed limit for all bicycles on the AIT and ARTS trails.